SaadTK/Red-Portfolio-Website/README.md

 - Participated in daily standups and sprint reviews, contributing to a team culture of continuous improvement and learning.
 - Focused primarily on frontend development and UI/UX enhancements with limited backend involvement.

-### Grocery Store Admin Dashboard (Ongoing)
-**Tech Stack**: React.js, HTML5, CSS3, Tailwind CSS, DaisyUI

-- Designing and developing a complete admin dashboard for inventory and sales management for a local grocery store.
-- Implemented reusable components for product listing, analytics, and user controls, improving development speed by 40%.
-- Focused on clean, intuitive UI with responsive design for both desktop and mobile devices.

 ---

 ## 📂 Projects